-DCPS will also launch our Youth Mental Health Ambassador program at all high schools next school year.
+DCPS launched our Youth Mental Health Ambassador program at all high schools in the 2021-2022 school year.
 The program is a peer led intervention that aims to remove the stigma associated with seeking help.
 Each student and adult leader will be trained in Teen Mental Health First Aid (TMHFA) and Youth Mental Health First Aid (YMHFA) respectively to recognize signs of distress to enable them to refer youth to a school mental health provider urgently if/when there is a need.
 Youth ambassadors and their adult leaders will also develop campaigns to address trends specific to their school and offer resources.
+The program has been well received by students, with over 300 Youth Mental Health Ambassadors across DCPS high schools.